 - Aftercare provision for service users nearing the end of their Tier Three programme with a view to increasing move-on and reducing level of service users relapsing into problematic substance misuse.

-POWER (Providing Opportunities for Women and Ensuring Respect) POWER is a voluntary service funding by the DAAT which is run by women for women with the aim of bringing a positive change to women and their families.
+POWER is a voluntary service funding by the DAAT which is run by women for women with the aim of bringing a positive change to women and their families.
 The aim is to enable women currently in treatment to become empowered and manage their own lives more effectively.
 This is achieved by offering various activities that are designed to be creative, therapeutic and educational.

 Breaking Free Online (contact the DAAT Team)